 When it comes to dental health, it is always best to focus on preventive care instead of waiting for bigger problems to happen.
 Taking care of your teeth early in life will give you the opportunity to maintain your natural teeth throughout your life.
 There are certain preventive treatments that can be used to boost your dental health and protect your teeth such as dental sealants.

 Dental sealants are applied by putting a plastic coating on the surface of the tooth.
 Typically, this treatment is done on baby teeth soon after they grow in.
-The treatment can be repeated during the child’s life, and it is necessary to reapply dental sealants since they naturally wear off over time.
+The treatment can be repeated during the child’s life, and it is necessary to reapply teeth sealants since they naturally wear off over time.

 For more information about dental sealants, contact us at Simply Teeth.
 We will schedule an appointment and help you decide if sealants are right for your child.